musebe/musebecodes/packages/personal-blog-lite/content/blog/Nuxt_lazy_loading/index.md

 ```

 The above code loops through the `boards` we have set in our `modules\boards.js` vuex module.
-For each board, we will display the hero section, image grid and video grid.
+For each board, we will display the hero section, image grid, and video grid.

 ### Lazy load background image (Hero)